centreon/centreon-engine/doc/user/configuration/advanced/service_and_host_check_scheduling.rst

-If Centreon Engine rechecks the service *max_attempts* times and it is still in a non-OK state, Centreon Engine will put the service into a "hard" state, send out notifications to contacts (if applicable), and start rescheduling future checks of the service at a frequency determined by the *check_interval* option.
+If Centreon Engine rechecks the service *max_attempts* times and it is still in a non-OK state, Centreon Engine will put the service into a "hard" state, and start rescheduling future checks of the service at a frequency determined by the *check_interval* option.

 As always, there are exceptions to the rules.
 When a service check results is in a non-OK state, Centreon Engine will check the host that